GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

         print(f"5 plus 7 is {result}")
     ```
   - Commit these changes with the message `"Add addition.py with basic addition function"`.
-  - Push the `feature-addition` branch to the remote repository.
+  - Push the `feature-D` branch to the remote repository.

 - On computer 2
-  - Fetch and check out the `feature-addition` branch:
+  - Fetch and check out the `feature-D` branch
+  - Run the command:
     ```bash
-    git checkout feature-addition
-    ```
-  - You decide to reset the branch to the previous state by mistake:
-    ```bash
     git reset --hard HEAD~1
     ```
-  - Realize that this reset has removed the last commit, causing the `addition.py` file to disappear.
+  - Realize that this reset has removed the last commit from your local history, causing the `addition.py` file to disappear.
 Now, you need to recover this lost commit.

-- On computer 2
-  - Use `git reflog` to view the history of all actions in the repository:
+  - Use `git reflog` to view the history of all actions in the repository
-    ```bash
-    git reflog
-    ```
-  - Identify the commit that was reset (you should see the original commit message `"Add addition.py with basic addition function"` in the reflog output).
+  - Identify the commit that was reset (you should see the original commit message `"Add addition.py with basic addition function"` in the reflog output)
-  - Recover the lost commit by resetting back to it:
+  - Recover the lost commit (hint: either reset or copy the commit)
-    ```bash
-    git reset --hard <commit-hash>
-    ```
-    Replace `<commit-hash>` with the hash of the lost commit you want to recover.

-- On computer 2
-  - Verify that the `addition.py` file is restored and that the commit is back in the branch history:
+  - Verify that the `addition.py` file is restored and that the commit is back in the branch history
-    ```bash
-    git log --oneline
-    ```
-  - Push the recovered commit back to the remote repository to ensure all work is preserved:
+  - Push the recovered commit back to the remote repository to ensure all work is preserved
-    ```bash
-    git push --force-with-lease
-    ```

 - On computer 1
-  - Fetch the latest changes from the remote repository to confirm that the `addition.py` file and the commit have been successfully restored:
+  - Fetch the latest changes from the remote repository to confirm that the `addition.py` file and the commit have been successfully restored
-    ```bash
-    git pull
-    ```
+  - Review and merge `feature-C` into `main`

 ##### Questions

-12. What is the purpose of `git reflog`, and how does it differ from `git log`?
+18. What is the purpose of `git reflog`, and how does it differ from `git log`?
-13. Why is it important to be cautious when using commands like `git reset --hard`?
+19. Why is it important to be cautious when using commands like `git reset --hard`?
 What could have happened if `git reflog` was not available?
-14. How did `git reflog` help you recover from the mistake?
+20. How did `git reflog` help you recover from the mistake?
 What are some scenarios where this tool might be essential in a real project?

-#### Seventh scenario: stashing changes

-In this scenario, you will learn how to temporarily save uncommitted changes using Git stash, and how to apply or discard these changes later.
-This is useful when you need to switch branches or work on something else without losing your current work.

-- On computer 1:
-  1. Start by creating a new branch `feature-A` from the `main` branch.
-     ```bash
-     git checkout -b feature-A
-     ```
-  2. Modify `script.py` by adding a new function:
-     ```python
-     def new_feature():
-         print("This is a new feature")
-     ```
-  3. You now need to switch back to the `main` branch.
-     Use `git stash` to temporarily save your changes.
-     ```bash
-     git stash
-     ```
-  4. Switch to the `main` branch.
-     ```bash
-     git checkout main
-     ```
-  5. Make some changes in `main`, commit the changes, and push them to the remote repository.
-     ```bash
-     # Make changes to fix the bug
-     git commit -am "Fix critical bug in main" git push origin main
-     ```
-  6. Switch back to the `feature-A` branch and reapply your stashed changes.
-     ```bash
-     git checkout feature-A
-     git stash apply
-     ```

-##### Questions

-15. Why might you use `git stash` instead of committing incomplete changes?
-16. How does stashing help prevent conflicts when switching branches?
-17. What is the difference between `git stash apply` and `git stash pop`?

-### Eighth scenario: squashing commits before merging
+#### Ninth scenario: squashing commits before merging

 In this scenario, you will learn how to squash multiple commits into a single commit before merging a branch.
 This is useful to simplify the history.

 - On computer 1:
-  1. Create a new branch `feature-B` from `main`.
+  - Create a new branch `feature-E` from `main`
-     ```bash
-     git checkout -b feature-B
-     ```
-  2. Add a new feature by modifying `script.py` in several steps:
+  - Add a new feature by modifying `script.py` in several steps:
      - First commit:
        ```python
-       def feature_b_part1():
+       def feature_e_part1():
-           print("Feature B - Part 1")
+           print("Feature E - Part 1")
        ```
-       ```bash
-       git commit -am "Add part 1 of feature B"
-       ```
      - Second commit:
        ```python
-       def feature_b_part2():
+       def feature_e_part2():
-           print("Feature B - Part 2")
+           print("Feature E - Part 2")
        ```
-       ```bash
-       git commit -am "Add part 2 of feature B"
-       ```
      - Third commit:
        ```python
-       def feature_b_part3():
+       def feature_e_part3():
-           print("Feature B - Part 3")
+           print("Feature E - Part 3")
        ```
-       ```bash
-       git commit -am "Add part 3 of feature B"
-       ```
-  3. Before merging `feature-B` into `main`, use interactive rebase to squash the three commits into one:
+  - Before merging `feature-E` into `main`, use interactive rebase to squash the three commits into one
-     ```bash
-     git rebase -i HEAD~3
-     ```
-  4. During the rebase process, mark the second and third commits as `squash` or `s` to combine them with the first.
-  5. Edit the commit message as needed, save, and close the editor.
-  6. Merge the squashed commit into `main`.
-     ```bash
-     git checkout main
-     git merge feature-B
-     git push origin main
-     ```
+  - Push the branch

+- On computer 2:
+  - Review and merge `feature-E` into `main`

 ##### Questions

-18. How does squashing affect the ability to track the history of changes?
+21. How does squashing affect the ability to track the history of changes?

-### Ninth scenario: cherry-picking commits

-In this scenario, you will learn how to cherry-pick specific commits from one branch and apply them to another branch.
-This is useful when you need to apply a bug fix or feature to multiple branches without merging.

-- On computer 1:
-  1. Create a new branch `feature-C` from `main`.
-     ```bash
-     git checkout -b feature-C
-     ```
-  2. Add a new feature to `script.py`:
-     ```python
-     def feature_c():
-         print("Feature C is now available!")
-     ```
-     ```bash
-     git commit -am "Add feature C"
-     ```
-  3. Also, add a bug fix in the same branch:
-     ```python
-     def bug_fix():
-         print("Critical bug fixed!")
-     ```
-     ```bash
-     git commit -am "Fix critical bug"
-     ```
-  4. Push the changes to the remote repository:
-     ```bash
-     git push origin feature-C
-     ```
-  5. Realize that the bug fix is critical and needs to be applied to the `main` branch immediately without merging `feature-C`.
-  6. On `main`, use `git cherry-pick` to apply the bug fix commit to `main`:
-     ```bash
-     git checkout main
-     git cherry-pick <commit-hash-of-bug-fix>
-     ```
-  7. Push the changes to `main`:
-     ```bash
-     git push origin main
-     ```

-##### Questions

-19. What are some scenarios where cherry-picking is more appropriate than merging?
-20. How does cherry-picking affect the commit history, and what should you be careful about?
-21. What are the potential risks of cherry-picking, especially in larger projects?